EasyPost/easy-ui/documentation/specs/EmptyStateCard.md

 ## Design

-An `EmptyStateCard` is a very simple compound component consisting of`EmptyStateCard.Header`, `EmptyStateCard.Content`, and `EmptyStateCard.Action`.
+An `EmptyStateCard` is a very simple compound component consisting of`EmptyStateCard.Header`, `EmptyStateCard.Body`, and `EmptyStateCard.Action`.

-The `EmptyStateCard` will render `EmptyStateCard.Header`,` EmptyStateCard.Content`, and`EmptyStateCard.Action` via children, while delegating the styled container to the `Card` component.
+The `EmptyStateCard` will render `EmptyStateCard.Header`,` EmptyStateCard.Body`, and`EmptyStateCard.Action` via children, while delegating the styled container to the `Card` component.

-The `EmptyStateCard.Header`,` EmptyStateCard.Content`, and`EmptyStateCard.Action` components will only be lightweight wrappers to handle the rendering for the content passed by consumers.
+The `EmptyStateCard.Header`,` EmptyStateCard.Body`, and`EmptyStateCard.Action` components will only be lightweight wrappers to handle the rendering for the content passed by consumers.

 No new external dependencies will be introduced.